Ever Oasis

 Ever Oasis is an action-adventure role-playing video game developed by Grezzo and published by Nintendo for the Nintendo 3DS handheld game console.
 Revealed at E3 2016, the game was released in North America, Europe, and Australia in June 2017 and in Japan the following month.
 It was directed and produced by Koichi Ishii, the creator of the Chocobo and Moogle as well as the Mana series at Square Enix.

-The story sees the player character, a young Seedling born from the Great Tree, working together with a water spirit to build the last oasis in a vast desert and helping out new residents along the way.
+The story sees the player character, a young Seedling born from the Great Tree, working together with the water spirit, Esna to build the last oasis in a vast desert and helping out new residents along the way.
 The gameplay blends action role-playing elements with town management and dungeon crawling.
 Upon release, critical reception was generally positive, with points of praise going to the presentation and feedback loop of town building and management.

 Plot

 Ever Oasis tells the story of Tethu/Tethi, a young Seedling, who with the help of a Water Spirit named Esna creates an oasis after Tethu/Tethi's brother, Nour, gets kidnapped and the Oasis falls to Chaos.
 As the player journeys to find more residents, they fight the creatures that have been taken over by Chaos.
-On the adventure, the player discover several villages belonging to other races, such as the Drauk, the Serkah and the Lagora.
-Together with new allies, the player must work together with them to create the perfect Oasis as Tethu/Tethi continues to uncover the mystery of what happened to his/her brother.
+On the adventure, the player discovers several villages belonging to other races, such as the Drauk, the Serkah and the Lagora.
+Together with new allies, the player must work together with them to create the perfect Oasis as Tethu/Tethi continues to uncover the mystery of what happened to their brother.